PabloRuizCuevas/pep-323/gcopy/custom_generator.md

  - Definitions e.g. ```def, async def, class, ... = lambda ...``` are left untouched since these are classes/functions of their own.

- - assignment yields e.g. ```...=yield ...``` are adjusted via the ```unpack``` function for capability to recieve values sent via the ```Generator.send``` method.
+ - assignment yields e.g. ```...=yield ...``` are adjusted via the ```unpack``` function for capability to receive values sent via the ```Generator.send``` method.

  - Records the start and end ```lineno``` positions for the ```for``` and ```while``` loops for later use when needing to adjust the current source code inside a loop encapsulation.
 These positions are recorded in the ```Generator._internals["jump_positions"]``` variable.
 Temporarily, a ```jump_stack``` is also used to later detect the end position and then update this in the jump_position back in ```clean_source_lines```.

 Also, value yields are handled via ```clean_source_lines``` and both string collector functions (or ```string_collector_proxy```)  e.g. yields of the form ```(yield ...)``` (yield statement with brackets around it).

-There is an efficiency trade off made in the use of ```unpack``` in ```string_collector_proxy``` is that both string collectors will make the assumption that all f-strings imply unpacking which is not necessarily always true but is a kind of blanket arguement/safety in case of value yields in f-strings.
+There is an efficiency trade off made in the use of ```unpack``` in ```string_collector_proxy``` is that both string collectors will make the assumption that all f-strings imply unpacking which is not necessarily always true but is a kind of blanket argument/safety in case of value yields in f-strings.
 This is more from an efficiency standpoint of trying to avoid as many linear searches as possible in the sense of double handling (may be further tested).

 Value yields are handled by ```unpack``` by inserting new lines into the current source lines as the value yields need to be evaluated prior to usage e.g. value yields yield values but also returns a value (e.g. if you send a value to it via ```Generator.send``` rather than running ```next()``` otherwise its return value is by default ```None```) therefore the idea is to yield the values before (will work the same since the entire line is ran like this e.g. anything before the yield will also need to be saved into the stack since the yield could yield from an i.e. iterable and therefore depends on what line ran before), save their returns into a temporary stack, pop the stack / unpack all the value into its expression.